ZigliLucien/ziglilucien.github.io/WeatherNotes/fcast.md

    </p>
    <p>
       <div style="font-size:120%">
          <h3>Monday</h3>A chance of rain.
 Mostly cloudy, with a high near 53.
-South southeast wind 7 to 10 mph, with gusts as high as 21 mph.<br></div>
+South southeast wind 7 to 10 mph, with gusts as high as 21 mph.
+Chance
+         of precipitation is 30%.<br></div>
    </p>
    <p>
       <div style="font-size:120%">